Ubuntu version history: Ubuntu 20.10 (Groovy Gorilla)

 Ubuntu 20.10, codenamed Groovy Gorilla, was released on 22 October 2020.
 This release is based on GNOME 3.38 and Linux kernel 5.8 which includes support for USB4, AMD Zen 3 CPUs, Intel Ice Lake and Tiger Lake processors, and initial support for booting Power10 processors.
-An updated toolchain set includes glibc 2.32, OpenJDK 11, rustc 1.41, GCC 10, LLVM 11, Python 3.8.6, ruby 2.7.0, php 7.4.9, perl 5.30 and golang 1.13.

 In addition, nftables is now the default firewall backend, replacing iptables.
 Ubuntu 20.10 is the first release to feature desktop images for the Raspberry Pi 4 (4 GB and 8 GB models) and the Compute Module 4.
 Older Pi models with less memory are not officially supported.